GLOBAL MARKETS-Shares hit by weak data, poor results; bonds rise on Ukraine

 * Russia says Ukraine on brink of civil war

-* Brent oil falls as investors weigh Libya, Ukraine (Adds close of European bond, stock markets)
+* Brent oil falls as investors weigh Libya, Ukraine (Adds opening of U.S. markets, byline; dateline previously LONDON)

 By Herbert Lash

-NEW YORK, April 15 Global equity markets declined and government debt rose on Tuesday over rising tensions in Ukraine after Russia declared the country on the brink of civil war and as disappointing corporate results dogged U.S. and European stock markets.
+NEW YORK, April 15 Global equity markets declined and government debt rose on Tuesday as tensions spiked in Ukraine as Russia declared the country on the brink of civil war and as disappointing corporate results dogged U.S. and European stock markets.

 The New York Federal Reserve said its Empire State general business conditions index fell to a five-month low of 1.29 in April from a reading of 5.61 the month before, pulled down by a plunge in new orders.